 Mike Diana, a underground artist persecuted by the moralists and convicted of obscenity.

 Ariel Dorfman (born 1942) and Armand Matterlart wrote How to Read Donald Duck: Imperialist Ideology in the Disney Comic .
-She also wrote Death and the Maiden (play), which made into a film. amazon (i haven't read the play but the film is excellent!)
+She also wrote Death and the Maiden (play), which made into a film.
+Buy at amazon (i haven't read the play but the film is excellent!)
 The subject of the film is about sex torture and confession.

 Other interesting items, most are mentioned in the book: